 In considering the details and as a form of musical expression, I love composing, picking, mixing, and editing sounds to create audial elements for a brand or interface—for the experience—to help be the wax seal on the heartfelt note.

 Here are some I designed for Willomy

 In approaching how to build on our previous research & design sprints to create a brand for Kuttle & Ellsi, we decided to shift our mindset and adopt an emerging perspective in design.
 In this human-centered and empathetic approach, we, at Kuttle, began with, as we build our products, a separation from technology.
 As much as we love technology, we sought to draw inspiration from nature.
 This includes teaming with creatives and designers, but communicating and collaborating with people above all.
 We are inspired to solve their problems, to build for people not ourselves—which includes numerous rounds of research, tests, and feedback.
-As we iterated through about a hundred prototypes of our original interface and experience for Ellsi, two high functioning and high fidelity prototypes of the assistant as a whole, we are comfortable refreshing and reimagining as sometimes needs to be done to realign with a human focus.
+As we iterated through about a hundred prototypes of our original interface and experience for Ellsi, two high functioning and hi-fidelity prototypes of the assistant as a whole, we are comfortable refreshing and reimagining as sometimes needs to be done to realign with a human focus.
 Lastly, we sought to refine and perfect, but not at any burdensome cost—instead as an investment.
 Our efforts became oriented around the act of solving, directed by details, and prioritized for people.